Phonautograph: Invention and technical design

-The phonautograph, created by Édouard-Léon Scott de Martinville in 1857, was designed to visually capture sound waves.
+Scott's phonautograph of 1857 was designed to visually capture sound waves.
 It used a horn to funnel sound toward a thin membrane, similar to a drumhead.
 Attached to the membrane was a stylus that scratched the vibrations onto a surface coated with soot, such as smoked paper or glass.
 As sound entered the horn, the stylus moved in response, producing a wavy line that represented the sound's vibrations.
 These visual traces, known as phonautograms, were studied for scientific purposes, helping researchers observe the physical properties of sound, such as frequency and amplitude.
 The device was not intended to reproduce sound but instead to allow for the analysis of its patterns.

-Preservation of Recordings
+Preservation of recordings

 During his time working with the phonautograph (1857-1861), Scott would begin archiving and preserving his work through various means.
-His early works with the phoautograph were archived with the Académie Des Sciences, with his work being sealed in an envelope and processed through the pli cacheté system with proof of his work.
+His early works with the phonautograph were archived with the Académie Des Sciences, with his work being sealed in an envelope and processed through the pli cacheté system with proof of his work.